bkw777/dl2/README.md

 [more info & example](ref/xattr.md)

-Only enabled on Linux.
-Macos & Freebsd are coming.
+Tested on Linux & Mac.
+FreeBSD written but not tested.
 For any platform that isn't supported, or on any filesystem that doesn't have extended attributes, or any new local files that weren't created by a tpdd client, it will just transparently work the old way.
 Attr will be 'F' or whatever the "-a" commandline flag or the ATTR environment variable says.

 ## History / Credits